bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 <br/>

 >  All other non-permissive additional terms are considered "further restrictions" within the meaning of section 10.
 If the Program as you received it, or any part of it, contains a notice stating that it is governed by this License along with a term that is a further restriction, you may remove that term.
-If a license document contains a further restriction but permits relicensing or conveying under this License, you may add to a covered work material governed by the terms of that license document, provided that the further restriction does not survive such relicensing or conveying.
 <span class="fitonslide">
 <p align=right>&mdash;  GPLv3&sect;7&para;4</p>
 </span>